Republicans Need to Care Less About How Likable They Are

 AP Photo/Mike Stewart

-Democrats in several states are pushing for measures to limit how Immigration and Customs Enforcement (ICE) officers behave while carrying out their operations.
+Democrats in several states are pushing for measures to limit how Immigration and Customs Enforcement (ICE) officers behave during their operations.

 This comes after the fatal shooting of Renee Good by an ICE agent in Minneapolis.
 Her death led to national protests against President Donald Trump’s mass deportation agenda, which involves aggressive immigration enforcement operations in blue cities.